 Similar to other brands of metal-on-metal hip replacement devices, when the optional liner is used, the Smith & Nephew R3 Acetabular System contains a metal cup, metal head and metal liner inside the cup.
 This device was recalled after reports of loosening, pain, device failure, metal sensitivity, infection and dislocation.
 The R3 has also experienced a higher than normal revision rate — 6.3 percent in four years compared with the average of 2.89 percent for primary total hip replacements.

 If you or someone you know is suffering from problems with a Smith & Nephew hip replacement, give us a call to learn how you can protect your rights.
-For a free and confidential case evaluation, contact us toll free at 888-285-3333 or fill out the form below.
+For a free and confidential case evaluation, call us at 888-285-3333 or request a free case evaluation